JakubTesarek/kwargs/README.md

 # Kwargs
 Kwargs is the only True python micro-framework that doesn't limit your creativity™.

+## Requirments
+You need [Python >= 3.3](https://travis-ci.org/JakubTesarek/kwargs).
+You can probably use it with older versions, including Python 2 but our buid dependecies don't work in this version so we are not testing it.

 ## Installation
 Kwargs is self-contained so you can simply copy-paste kwargs.py to your project.
 We are also working on creating a pypi project.
 Stay tuned.